 Automation and artificial intelligence are two areas many feel threatened by for reasons ranging from job security to societal decline.
 These worries extend to the nonprofit workforce as well, especially considering nearly 12.3 million Americans are employed by nonprofit organizations, according to a report from Johns Hopkins University.
 But Woodruff and Palmer don’t see AI as a deterrent for growth—in fact, they find it essential.

 For nonprofits, the revenue that comes in goes right back into funding the company’s essential needs.
 Theoretically, more revenue would also mean expansion within the company, and the potential for creating jobs.
-With Gravyty, Thompson hopes to use machine learning technology to help nonprofit workers perform more efficiently and generate revenue, rather than cut them out and leave them hanging to dry.
+With Gravyty, Palmer hopes to use machine learning technology to help nonprofit workers perform more efficiently and generate revenue, rather than cut them out and leave them hanging to dry.

 Most often, 95 percent of a nonprofit’s revenue comes from only five percent of its donors, according to Woodruff.
 This makes it easy to track metrics and create close relationships with these top donors.
 The problem is, uncovering insights on the middle 80% of donors is much harder with such a wide variety of cases.
 To remedy this, Palmer and his team at Gravyty thought through the problem and arrived at the idea any great data science team would—they built a machine learning model.